tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 17 - How To Find Web Design Inspiration To Stand Out.md

 Google is your friend as well.
 Look for everything related to your website topic - movies, books, people, images etc. You could find something what has not been yet used in the web design and translate something (eg. from a book) into your webdesign.

+This will prevent just copying somebody else's webdesign you find on the internet.

 ___